 The new AVD addresses this reality.
 It also offers a path for organizations to accelerate the process of digital business transformation, by effectively integrating remote ecosystems more efficiently into Azure’s cloud-based compute and storage offerings.

 As a Microsoft Gold Partner and expert on the Microsoft ecosystem, including Microsoft Azure, Sherweb is well-positioned to help you build your Azure practice.
-Take a look at our available Azure programs, or contact us to learn more.
-You can also explore the benefits of working with Sherweb in our Partner Guide.
+Explore the benefits of working with Sherweb in our Partner Guide, or contact us to learn more